Switch2OSM

 Every day there are millions of new map updates so to prevent a map becoming “stale” you can refresh the data used to create map tiles regularly.

 Using osm2pgsql (version 1.4.2 or above) it’s now much easier to do this than it was previously.
-Version 1.6.0 is distributed as part of Ubuntu 22.04; version 1.8.0 as part of Debian 12, and it can also be obtained by following these instructions.
+Version 1.6.0 is distributed as part of Ubuntu 22.04; version 1.8.0 as part of Debian 12; version 1.11.0 as part of Ubuntu 24.04, and it can also be obtained by following these instructions.
 With osm2pgsql comes osm2pgsql-replication - that provides a relatively simple way to keep a database up to date.
 A more flexible approach is to call PyOsmium directly - see this guide for how to do that.

 It’s possible to set up replication from many different sources.
 OpenStreetMap itself provides minutely, hourly and daily updates, and other sources such as Geofabrik can provide daily updates that match the regional data extracts available at download.geofabrik.de.